-Robert enlisted in the National Guards, then the Air Cadets.
-He was sent to finish his college education at the University of Omaha, Nebraska, receiving his Bachelor of Science degree.
+Robert enlisted in the National Guard, then the Air Cadets.
+He was sent to finish his college education at the University of Omaha, Nebraska, receiving a Bachelor of Science degree.

 Captain Robert Sholl enlisted in the Air Force in September 1953, taking his Basic at Sampson AFB, New York.

 Robert served with the 634th Combat Support Group flying A-26 medium bombers.
 They served as special operations, during Vietnam.
 The unit was described by Michael E. Hass Col. USAF Retired who wrote of Apollo’s Warriors: